Henry Vincent Hubbard: Life and career

 In 1917, Hubbard wrote one of his own textbooks, An Introduction to the Study of Landscape Design.
 Co-authored by Theodora Kimball (his wife and colleague), this book became the standard text for landscape architecture for many years.
 It was considered the "bible" at Harvard for landscape architecture students.
 In his book, Hubbard divides the history of landscape architecture into humanized (formal) and naturalized (informal) styles.
 It also discusses the changes in European precedents and the use of "classical formulae," and emphasizes that modern design is based on a typological and pictorial approach, called the Beaux Arts approach.
 Many landscape designers started to view this approach as confining and sometimes oblivious to the conditions of society and spatial context.

 One of Hubbard's main influences was the German prince Hermann von Pückler-Muskau, and his estate of Muskau.
 In An Introduction to the Study of Landscape Design, Hubbard states that Pückler is important not only because of his extensive amount of work as a designer, but also because of his considerable amount of ideological writing on the topic of landscape design.
 Because of Hubbard's book, Pückler's work became known to later generations of American landscape architects.

-Hubbard was a member of the American Society of Landscape Architects.
+Hubbard was a member of the American Society of Landscape Architects (ASLA).
 In 1910, he founded and became the chief editor of their magazine, Landscape Architecture He also founded and became the chief editor of another magazine, City Planning Quarterly, in 1925.
 Hubbard became the president of the ASLA from 1931 to 1935.
 He spent twenty years as a planning consultant for the National Park Service, the Federal Housing Authority, and several cities.
 Hubbard was also an active member of the National Capital Park and Planning Commission (NCPPC), the President's Conference on Home Building and Home Ownership, and the American Academy in Rome.

+Hubbard died October 6, 1947, at his home in Milton, Massachusetts.
+He was buried at Mount Pleasant Cemetery in Taunton, Massachusetts.